18F/govconnect/marketing.md

 ##Value statements and benefits##

-Success for GovConnect will depend on the clear articulation — and operational delivery — of a well-defined value proposition.
+Success for GovConnect depends on the clear articulation — and operational delivery — of a well-defined value proposition.

-Feedback (both in the research and in conversations among pilot program leaders and participants) suggested that their agencies needed to do a better job of describing and promoting its value proposition.

 A strong and resonant brand idea has the power to unite employees around a true reflection of them as the brand, creating a sense of pride and forward momentum even in the face of challenges as the program expands.